therealOri/Genter/README.md

 # Cythonize Code
 # env.py is what is being used in the setup.py file
-# You can remove the "build" folder/directory, the "env.c" file and "env.py" file.
+# You can remove the "build" folder/directory, the "env.c" file and "env.py" file AFTER running & completing the following command.
 Command: python setup.py build_ext --inplace